Kumodatsu/musique-non-stop/README.md

 `/leave` | Makes the bot leave its voice channel.

 To begin, enter a voice channel and use the `/join` command to make the bot join that channel.
-The bot will create a special message in the text channel in which the `/join` command was executed, which can be interacted with to play songs (see the image below).
+The bot will create a special message (which will be refered to as the _music player_) in the text channel in which the `/join` command was executed, which can be interacted with to play songs (see the image below).
 It is recommended to execute the command in a dedicated channel so the message doesn't get buried by other messages.

 ![music player message](./assets/music-player-message.png)